Maharashtra has the highest Nominal GDP at 14% in the pan-India average share and also the highest FDI inflow at 29%.

 Maharashtra is situated on the west coast of India.
 The state shares borders with Gujarat, Madhya Pradesh, Chhattisgarh, Andhra Pradesh, Karnataka, Goa and the Union Territory of Dadra and Nagar Haveli.

-At current prices, Maharashtra’s gross state domestic product stood at Rs.
-26.62 trillion (US$ 366.67 billion) in 2020-21AE.
-GSDP of the state increased at a CAGR (in Rs.) of 6.42% from 2015-16 to 2020-21AE.
+At current prices, Maharashtra’s gross state domestic product was estimated at Rs.
+38.79 trillion (US$ 473.70 billion) in 2023-24.

 The state has a well-developed social, physical, and industrial infrastructure.
 Apart from 16 airports, the state has two major and 48 minor ports.
 It also has a well-developed power supply grid.
 Maharashtra's infrastructure sector has grown significantly over the last decade, with a substantial rise in the number of industrial clusters and public private partnership (PPP) projects.

 According to the Department for Promotion of Industry and Internal Trade (DPIIT), between October 2019-June 2022, FDI inflow in Maharashtra stood at US$ 53,971 million.
 During Magnetic Maharashtra 2.0 in June 2020, the state attracted investment proposals of` Rs.
 1.13 lakh crore (US$ 15.23 billion) with expected employment >2.50 lakh.